 Parsnips are root vegetable just like carrot flies hence they attract carrot flies too.
 Rosemary companion planting with parsnips benefits both plants just as with many other vegetables, parsnips benefits from rosemary powerful scent.

 Rosemary’s aroma keeps pests at bay and masks the scent of brassicas.
-Rosemary is a good companion for any plants in the cabbage family which is also known as brassica family.
-Some of the brassica plants include broccoli, cauliflower, turnips, Brussel sprouts, rutabaga, kale, radishes and kohlrabi.
+Rosemary is a good companion for any plants in the cabbage family which is also known as the brassica family.
+Some of the brassica plants include broccoli, turnips, Brussel sprouts, rutabaga, kale, radishes and kohlrabi.
 Brassicas and rosemary plant benefits from being planted near each other.

 Many companion plants love marigolds and rosemary plant is also one of those plants.
 Rosemary and marigolds are known for their insect repellant properties which makes them a natural companion to have planted around vegetable gardens or in large containers around decks and patios.

-Marigolds add a splash of colour to your garden.
+Marigolds add a splash of color to your garden.
 You can plant them in between the rosemary or flank the ends with marigold.
 The only plants you shouldn’t plant near marigolds are brassicas and beans.

 Can rosemary and mint be planted together?